ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 The domain model of our _Chirp!_ application represent the core concepts of our system.
 In the project, these are located in _Chirp.Core_.

 The domain consist of three entities: _Author_, _Cheep_ and _Comment_.
-An author represent a user in the system, who can create cheeps and comments, follow other authors and be followed.
-A cheep represent the message posted to our platform by a author and contains text, a timestamp and the author who created it.
+An author represents a user in the system, who can create cheeps and comments, follow other authors and be followed.
+A cheep represents the message posted to our platform by a author and contains text, a timestamp and the author who created it.
 A cheep can have multiple comments.
 A comment contains text and are posted by a single author.